radiovisual/dotfiles/README.md

 ### Install Programs

-Run this command on a new machine to get to get everything setup just how I like it
+Run this command on a new machine to get everything setup just how I like it

 ```
 $ ./install.sh